 These needs are increasingly impacting individuals and families who rely on Intellectual and Developmental Disability (I/DD) services, Behavioral Health and other systems.
 Addressing these challenges requires integrated approaches, particularly in shared functional areas such as:

 Aging preparedness requires alignment across these shared functions, not the creation of parallel systems.
+Public systems were not designed around aging trajectories — yet they are now responsible for them.

 The Gap APS Addresses